The Night Is Short, Walk On Girl: Release

-Night Is Short, Walk On Girl was released in Japan on April 7, 2017.
+The Night Is Short, Walk On Girl was released in Japan on April 7, 2017.

-Internationally, the film was released by Anime Limited in the United Kingdom and Ireland on October 4, 2017, and by GKIDS in the United States on August 21, 2018 (where it is titled The Night Is Short, Walk On Girl).
-In Australia, Half Symbolic Films released the film in cinemas on 14 February 2019.
+Internationally, the film was released by Anime Limited in the United Kingdom and Ireland on October 4, 2017, and by GKIDS in the United States on August 21, 2018 In Australia, Half Symbolic Films released the film in cinemas on 14 February 2019.
 An English dub of the film was released on HBO Max on January 12, 2021.

 Rights to the English-language edition of the original novel have been acquired by Yen Press, who published it on June 18, 2019, as The Night Is Short, Walk On Girl, in hardcover and as an e-book.

 In the United States, the home-video Blu-ray release of Night Is Short, Walk On Girl has earned an estimated total of $370,620 as of December 2021, per financials reported on The Numbers.

 On June 17, 2022, The Night is Short, Walk on Girl screened at New York City's Japan Society (Manhattan) as part of their Monthly Anime Series.